TysonJGrant/agario/readme.md

 git remote add origin https://github.com/Tyson3206792/agario.git - adds origin as a remote repo to this

 git pull - update local files to reflect remote files

+==in json file for node==
+"start-local": "nodemon server.js" - call to run server locally "start": "node app.js" -           - called by heroku to start running. can also call "node app.js" to run locally